etsangsplk/hashgraph-ledger/README.md

 ### Nodes

 The QuantumLedger Network is supposed to be a public network of nodes exchanging signed transactions and maintaining consensus over the state over the replicated ledger.
-However, a consensus mechanism is currently not implemented.
+However, a consensus mechanism is currently not implemented and networking is only rudimentary and not based on any whitepaper.
+It's definitely not "production ready".
 The QuantumLedger Network only supports IPv6.

 To run a local node, simply run

     Node.setup({port: 41234})

+To add another node to the known network, run

+    Node.addOtherNode(publicKey, ip6address:port)

 To send a transaction into the network run

     Node.sendTransaction(tx)

 Note that the network currently sends the transaction as a simple UDP datagram to all known nodes.
 There is no guarantee that the transaction actually reaches other nodes.

-To add another node to the known network, run

-    Node.addOtherNode(ip6address:port)
+When starting a node for the first time, it will not have any information about the state of the ledger and should up with the rest of the network before executing contracts.
+It has not been decided how to do this, yet.